-Our mission is to expand the treatment options for those patients who suffer from AF through the continued development of our technologies and expansion of our product offering.
+Our mission is to expand the treatment options for those patients who suffer from AF through the continued development of our technologies and expansion of our product offerings.
 The key elements of our strategy include:

 Form Investigational Relationships with Key Opinion Leaders at Leading Institutions.
-We have formed investigational relationships with key opinion leaders at several leading medical centers including the Cleveland Clinic, Washington University, Medical College of Virginia, the Cardiopulmonary Research Science and Technology Institute (Dallas, Texas), Inova Heart and Vascular Institute (Fairfax, Virginia), Oregon Heart and Vascular Institute, Nebraska Heart Hospital, the University of Oklahoma, the University of Zurich and the University Community Hospital of Tampa.
+We have formed investigational relationships with key opinion leaders at several leading medical centers including the Cleveland Clinic, Washington University, Medical College of Virginia, the Cardiopulmonary Research Science and Technology Institute, Oregon Heart and Vascular Institute, Nebraska Heart Hospital, the University of Oklahoma, the University of Zurich and Indiana Heart Hospital.
 These key opinion leaders and others have worked with us as consultants to evaluate and develop our products.
-Additionally, several key opinion leaders at these institutions have published peer-review data that describes the use of our products as a treatment alternative for AF.
-These opinion leaders continue to assist us with the design and/or evaluation of our products.
-To date, there have been over 20 peer-review publications that describe our Isolator® systems' ability to create transmural lesions or the use of our Isolator® system as an AF treatment alternative.
-Recently, several key publications were published highlighting promising results utilizing our products to treat patients with AF during sole-therapy minimally invasive surgical procedures.
-We believe that these publications, and the presentations given by key opinion leaders, have contributed to the adoption of our Isolator® system for the treatment of AF.
+Additionally, several key opinion leaders at these institutions have published peer-reviewed data that describes the use of our products as a treatment alternative for AF.
+These opinion leaders have assisted and continue to assist us with the design and/or evaluation of our products.
+To date, there have been over 40 peer-reviewed publications that describe our Isolator systems' ability to create transmural lesions or the use of our Isolator system as an AF treatment alternative.
+Key publications and presentations have highlighted promising results utilizing our products to treat patients with AF during sole-therapy minimally invasive surgical procedures.
+Recently several presentations have highlighted promising initial patient outcomes utilizing our Coolrail device and performing an expanded ablation set.
+We believe that these publications, and the presentations given by key opinion leaders, have contributed to the adoption of our Isolator system for the treatment of AF.